sisterai/estate-assistant-system/TECH_DOCS.md

 # EstateWise: AI‑Powered Real Estate Assistant for Chapel Hill, NC - AI/ML/Infrastructure Technical Documentation

-EstateWise is an AI‑powered real estate assistant focused on Chapel Hill, NC and surrounding areas.
+**EstateWise** is an AI‑powered real estate assistant focused on Chapel Hill, NC and surrounding areas.
 This document provides a deep dive into every component—from raw data ingestion to AI orchestration, delivery via a React/Next.js front‑end, and end‑to‑end deployment.

 Below, we outline the architecture, key components, and challenges faced during development.
-This is intended for developers and data scientists interested in understanding the inner workings of EstateWise.
+This is intended for developers and data scientists interested in understanding the inner workings of **EstateWise**.
 We also provide a flowchart and various diagrams to visualize the architecture and data flow throughout the system.

 ![Node.js](https://img.shields.io/badge/Node.js-339933?style=for-the-badge&logo=nodedotjs&logoColor=white)
 ![Express](https://img.shields.io/badge/Express.js-000000?style=for-the-badge&logo=express&logoColor=white)